-People owe a duty of care in California to protect people who enter their property from harm.
-This duty applies to people who own, lease, occupy or control property.
+People owe a duty of care in California to protect you from harm when you enter their property.
+This duty applies to people who

-There may also be parent companies or insurers who are liable to pay damages to people injured in slip and fall accidents in California.
+There may also be parent companies or insurers who are liable to pay damages to you if you are injured in a slip and fall accident in California.2

-Example: While attending an event at a hotel nightclub, Dylan slips on a spilled cocktail and sustains a head injury.
+Example: While attending an event at a hotel nightclub, Dylan slips on a spilled cocktail and sustains various fall injuries including a head injury and broken bone.
 The nightclub was rented out to a promoter for the evening.
-Possible liable parties include the event promoter, the nightclub owner, the hotel, the hotel’s parent company, the parties’ insurers and perhaps even some of the nightclub’s or promoter’s employees.
+Possible liable parties in this slip and fall claim include the event promoter, the nightclub owner, the hotel, the hotel’s parent company, the parties’ insurers and perhaps even some of the nightclub’s or promoter’s employees.

-To recover damages for a slip and fall accident in California, a plaintiff must establish four things:
+To recover damages for a slip and fall accident in California, you must establish four things:

 - The defendant owned, leased, occupied or controlled the property;